This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

 I sat next to her at her job interview and eventually when she went to meticulously organized dates with her workmates.
 Dating was not fun, dating was a strategy.

-I was at her side when she was strategically picking the most promising guys – matchmaking according to social background and status.
+I was at her side when she was strategically picking the most promising guys.
+It was matchmaking according to social background and status.

 Which finally got her stuck in middle-class.